tytydraco/yessleep/out/Theres_a_bar_in_Vegas_where_you_can_wager_your_soul.md

 So I took out one last line of credit, bought a one-way ticket out West, and told myself I was going to win my life back.

 The flight to Vegas was six hours of stale air and screaming babies.
-By the time I stepped out into Nevada’s dry desert air, it felt like I’d already lost my sanity.
+By the time I stepped out into Nevada’s dry desert, it felt like I’d already lost my sanity.

 The address on my phone led me to a strip of decrepit buildings across the street from some generic local burger joints.
 No neon, nor the usual overpromising signs.